ScienceAndBeyond/CropCast/README.md

 ![Model Performance](results/figures/model_performance.png)

-Feature importance shown from all_features model for prediction; causal interpretation uses climate and soil only (no vegetation index)
+<sub>Feature importance shown from all_features model for prediction; causal interpretation uses climate and soil only (no vegetation index)</sub>
 ---

 ## Data sources